-So, how do we go about getting inspired?
+So, how do we get inspired?

 That’s exactly how I approached my new YouTube video!